-French embassy attacked in Burkina Faso's capital
+French Embassy attacked in Burkina Faso's capital

 That assault echoed a similar one in 2016 on a cafe and hotel popular with Western diplomats in the same district of the city that left 29 dead.
 Responsibility for that attack was claimed by an al Qaeda affiliate, al Qaeda in the Islamic Maghreb.

-Later that year jihadist attackers launched an assault on the Grand-Bassam beach resort in Ivory Coast, killing 16.
+Later that year a jihadist assault on the Grand-Bassam beach resort killed 16 in neighboring Ivory Coast.